The Insider Guide To Living In Malaga As An Expat

 • One of Europe’s largest Jazz festivals in November.

-• All ending with a festival of dance in December, the Verdiales Festiva.
+• All ends with a festival of dance in December, the Verdiales Festiva.

 If you are a visual art connoisseur, you will love living in Málaga.